 (iii) Employment During Study

-Under special circumstances, students may apply in writing to the Office of Postgraduate Studies for deferred admission to a subsequent regular term.
+Under special circumstances, students may apply in writing to the HKUST Fok Ying Tung Graduate School for deferred admission to a subsequent regular term.
 Requests will be considered on an individual basis by the relevant School/department, who will notify the applicant of the outcome.
 All approvals for deferred admission are valid for not more than two consecutive regular terms, after which re-application for admission to the University must be made.

 Students who have withdrawn from the University may apply for admission into any program of study by following the regular admissions procedure.
 However, those who are required to withdraw from the University due to academic reasons or failure to meet the prescribed conditions set for re-enrollment at the end of an academic leave may not apply for re-admission into the same program of study.